juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 4. Choose a number and click the **Buy** button.
 After a few seconds you will see a popup confirming the number has been assigned to your account.

-5. From the right hand menu select **Your Numbers** You should then see the number you purchased listed.
+5. From the right-hand menu select **Your Numbers** You should then see the number you purchased listed.
 Click on the pencil icon under **Manage**

     ![Your Numbers](/Your_Numbers.png)